myodevops/LaravelBabelKit/README.md

 - The extension performs a full scan to regenerate source references, ensuring that the `.jsonc` file reflects the current state of all scanned files.

 #### Important Notes
+- In case of unexpected results in generating localization files, delete the cache using the appropriate command and relaunch the generation.
-- The `.localization-cache.json file` is automatically managed by the extension and does not require manual editing.
+- The `.localization-cache.json` file is automatically managed by the extension and does not require manual editing.
-- For debugging or advanced testing, you can delete this file to force a full rescan.
+- Including files `.laravel-babelkit.json` and `.localization-cache.json` in the `.gitignore` file is highly recommended.
 - When `disableCache` is `true`, performance may decrease for large projects, but it guarantees complete rescan behavior.
+- The handling of `.gitignore` files is implemented to cover the most common cases, but it may not fully reflect all edge cases defined by Git's ignore rules.
+- If you notice any inconsistencies or missing scenarios, feel free to open an issue — they will be reviewed and addressed as soon as possible.

 ### Release Notes
 You can find a detailed list of extension implementations in the [CHANGELOG](CHANGELOG.md) file.